vitalyvch/nvml/doc/strace.ebpf.1.md

     - Used combination of technologies allow tool to be about one order faster than regular system strace.
     - This tool consume much less amount of CPU resource
-    - Output of this tool is designed to be suiteable for processing with classical tools and technologies, like awk.
+    - Output of this tool is designed to be suitable for processing with classical tools and technologies, like awk.
     - Could trace syscalls system-wide.
 	- Could trace init (process with 'pid == 1')